ifm/documentation/ODS/ChangingViews/changing_views.md

 ## Demonstration

 Try `ods_demo.py` for an interactive visualization of the camera switching.
 This will show active diagnostic messages and zone activation as well.

 ![](changing_views.gif)

 ## Sample Configuration

 The `activePorts` parameter can be updated while the application is in state "CONF" or "RUN" or during the call to switch between states.
-Note that the "ports" parameter should not be changed while ODS is in "RUN", but is included below to highlight the difference.
+Note that the "ports" parameter should not be changed while ODS is in "RUN," but is included below to highlight the difference.

 ```json title
 {